 Manchester Film Studies

-Manchester Film Studies is a collection of 163 books written by leading names in the field as well as one journal: Film Studies.
-It covers all aspects of film studies from volumes on a wide range of British, French, Spanish and Latin American filmmakers to debates and issues that are informing current practice in film and screen studies.
+Manchester Film Studies is a collection of 210 books written by leading names in the field as well as one journal: Film Studies.
+It covers all aspects of film, television and media studies from volumes on a wide range of British, French, Spanish and Latin American filmmakers as well as major television writers and creators to specially conducted interviews and debates and issues that are informing current practice in film and screen studies.

-This collection is a valuable resource for students and academics interested in film studies.
-It aims to help readers develop an understanding of how film engages with socio-cultural and political concerns, placing films in their historical context as well as covering current debates and future challenges for cinema as a medium.
-Manchester Film Studies will enable readers to explore many aspects of theoretical and historical film studies as well as critical approaches to classical and contemporary films.
+This collection is a valuable resource for students and academics interested in film, television and media studies.
+It aims to help readers develop an understanding of how film and television engages with socio-cultural and political concerns, placing films and television programmes in their historical context as well as covering current debates and future challenges for cinema and television as a medium.

 Key features & benefits

 |•||Instant access to 210 critical and contextual books and one journal written and edited by highly regarded authors within the field|

 |•||Provides global coverage of the field through a diverse author pool, writing from and on many cultures, notably including the French Film Directors series; an accessible but rigorous critical study of French cinema|